seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 chmod 600 $LOG_FILE
 chown root:root $LOG_FILE
 ```
 This sets the permissions of the log file to 600 (read and write for the owner only) and changes the ownership to root.
-This block of code ensures that only the root user has access to /var/slog/user_management.log file
+This block of code ensures that only the root user has access to "/var/slog/user_management.log file".

 ### Block 20
 ```